mohsen-karami/giti/README.md

 When you create a new branch, before being able to push anything, you need to set a remote branch as upstream; this would get done simply by adding an `-i` option to the push command.

-#### giti push -r `Number`
+#### giti push -r `number`

 Sometimes, you may wanna override your commit message to fix a typo or add a piece of missing information, or even wanna merge some of your last related commits to have a cleaner history.
-This option is what you need, and the `Number` is actually the number of commits you wanna replace with the new one.
+This option is what you need, and the `number` is actually the number of commits you wanna replace with the new one.
+> Warning: This command needs to perform a **force push**, and thus it could be risky to use it.
+Please run this command only if you exactly know what you’re doing.

+#### giti push -m `number`

+Same as the previous one, unless you don’t need to clean your working tree since it merges your working tree changes with the pushed commits.
+It means you can merge your minor fixes, e.g., a fixed typo in the code, or a negligible style improvement with the previously merged commit, and avoid pushing a new commit for that slight update.
 > Warning: This command needs to perform a **force push**, and thus it could be risky to use it.
 Please run this command only if you exactly know what you’re doing.

 #### giti push -t `tag-name`